 Taxes in the Czech Republic

-The Contract Price covers all taxes and fees levied under the laws and regulations valid on the date of signing the Contract in the Czech Republic, and includes all customs duties and charges levied in the Czech Republic on imports.
+The Contract Price covers all taxes and fees levied under the laws and regulations valid on the date of signing the Contract in the Czech Republic, and provided the deliveries shall be effected DDP Site (Incoterms 2024) includes all customs duties and charges levied in the Czech Republic on imports.

 Nothing shall relieve the Contractor from its responsibility to pay the tax that may be levied in the Czech Republic on its income with respect to the Contract.